nikitastupin/orgs-data/CONTRIBUTING.md

 ## How to discover new GitHub orgs?

-1. https://github.com/search with the `type:org company` query
+1. https://github.com/search with the `type:org company` query and sort by the number of followers
 1. https://www.google.com with the `company github` query

 where `company` is the company's name